lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 5.** *They are as a sleep.* Our life may be compared to sleep in four respects.

-1\.In regard of the shortness of it.
+1\.
+In regard of the shortness of it.

-2\.In regard of the easiness of being put out of it.
+2\.
+In regard of the easiness of being put out of it.

-3\.In regard of the many means to disquiet and break it off.
+3\.
+In regard of the many means to disquiet and break it off.

-4\.With regard to the many errors in it.
+4\.
+With regard to the many errors in it.

 For the first three.
 Sleep is but short, and the sweeter it is, the shorter it seems to be.
 And as it is but short of itself, though it should last the full swing of nature; so the soundest sleep is easily broken; the least knock, the lowest call puts men out of it; and a number of means and occasions there be to interrupt and break it off.
 And is it not so with the life of man?
 Is not the longest life short?
 Is it not the shorter, the sweeter and fuller of contents it is?
 And is it not easily taken away?
 Are there not many means to bring us unto our end? even as many as there are to waken us out of sleep.
 For the fourth.
 How many errors are we subject to in sleep?
 In sleep the prisoner many times dreams that he is at liberty; he that is at liberty, that he is in prison; he that is hungry, that he is feeding daintily; he that is in want, that he is in great abundance; he that abounds, that he is in great want.
 How many in their sleep have thought they have gotten that which they shall be better for for ever, and when they are even in the hope of present possessing some such goodly matter, or beginning to enjoy it, or in the midst of their joy, they are suddenly awaked, and then all is gone with them, and their golden fancies vanish away in an instant.
 So for evil and sorrow as well.
 And is it not just so in the life of man?— *William Bradshaw.*

 **Verse 5.** *They are like grass.* In this last similitude, the prophet compares men to grass, that as grass hath a time of growing and a time of withering, even so has man. *In the morning it flourisheth, and groweth up.* In which words Moses compares the former part of man's life, which is the space of thirty-three years, to the time of growing of grass, and that is accounted the time of the perfection of man's strength and age; at which age, according to the course of nature, man flourisheth as grass doth; that is the time of a man's prime and flourishing estate.
 But *in the evening*; that is, when the grass is ripe, and ready to be cut down, *it withereth.* Even so man, being once at his strength, and ripest age, doth not stand at a stay, nor continueth long so; but presently begins to decay, and to wither away, till old age comes, and he is cut down by the scythe of death.
 Now, in that Moses useth so many similitudes, and all to show how frail this life of man is, we are taught, that the frailty, vanity, and shortness of man's life is such, that examples will scarcely shew it.
 Death comes as a *flood,* violently and suddenly; we are as a *sleep;* we are as *grass;* our life is like *a dream;* we spend our days *as a tale that is told,* Ps 90:9.
 All these similitudes Moses hath in this Psalm, as if he wanted words and examples, how to express the vanity, frailty, and shortness thereof.— *Samuel Smith.*

 **Verse 6.** *In the morning.* This can hardly mean "in early youth", as some of the Rabbis explain.
 The words, strictly speaking, are a part of the comparison ("they are as grass which springeth afresh in the morning"), and are only thus placed first to give emphasis to the figure.
 In the East, one night's rain works a change as if by magic.
 The field at evening was brown, parched, arid as a desert; in the morning it is green with the blades of grass.
-The scorching hot wind (Jas 1:11) blows upon it, and again before evening it is withered.— *J.J.S.
-Perowne.*
+The scorching hot wind (Jas 1:11) blows upon it, and again before evening it is withered.— *J. J. S. Perowne.*

 **Verse 6.** *Cut down.*